 Avoid the airport bar.
 Alcohol is dehydrating, and that will worsen symptoms of jet lag.

-Tip: If you're a fan of Bloody Marys, ask for a can of spicy tomato juice when they come by with the drinks cart.
-They will give it to you at no charge.
+ⓘ PRO TIP: If you’re a fan of Bloody Marys, ask for a can of spicy tomato juice instead.
+It’s available at no charge.

 5. Change your mind.